DeepSketcher: Internalizing Visual Manipulation for Multimodal Reasoning: The DeepSketcher

 \subsection{The DeepSketcher Dataset}

 \paragraph{Overview of the data curation pipeline.} The DeepSketcher dataset contains extended interleaved image–text reasoning traces, where textual requests (e.g., highlighting a region or adding an auxiliary line) are followed by corresponding visual edits.
-Each trajectory thus alternates between natural language reasoning and image modifications, encouraging models to ground their reasoning in visual evidence and enabling more thorough multimodal understanding.
+Each trajectory establishes a loop between natural language reasoning and visual modification, encouraging models to ground their reasoning in visual evidence and fostering deeper multimodal understanding.

-Prior approaches to constructing such data typically fall into two categories. (i) Grounding-based manipulation, where models predict an operation target, for example, by outputting a structured action such as $\{`name': `image\ zoom\ in\ tool', `bbox': [360, 280, 640, 560]\}$ or by generating editing code to perform image modifications~\citep{hu2024visual,zheng2025deepeyes}.
-In both cases, the core mechanism relies on accurate prediction of spatial coordinates. (ii) Generation-based manipulation, where image generation models are leveraged to fulfill editing instructions~\citep{chern2025thinking}.
-While effective in some cases, these paradigms often suffer from grounding noise and limited accuracy, making it difficult to obtain consistent, controllable traces as shown in Figure~\ref{fig:diff}.
+Prior approaches to constructing such data fall into two categories. (i) Grounding-based manipulation, where models predict an operation target, e.g., by outputting a structured action such as $\{`name': `image\ zoom\ in\ ', `bbox': [360, 280, 640, 560]\}$ or by generating editing code to perform image modifications~\cite{hu2024visual,zheng2025deepeyes}.
+In both cases, the core mechanism relies heavily on precise coordinate regression. (ii) Generation-based manipulation, which leverages image generation models to fulfill editing instructions~\cite{chern2025thinking}.
+While promising, these paradigms struggle with grounding noise and limited precision, impeding the generation of consistent and controllable traces (Figure~\ref{fig:diff}).

-In contrast, our approach leverages code-rendered VQA data as the foundation.
-Each instance \zqm{in our VQA dataset} is represented as a tuple $(C, I, Q, A),$ where $C$ denotes the rendering code, $I = \mathcal{R}(C)$ is the rendered image from the renderer $\mathcal{R}$, $Q$ is a visual question, and $A$ is the corresponding answer.
-This representation is particularly valuable because (i) visual manipulations can be expressed as edits to $C$, ensuring accurate and reproducible modifications, (ii) the alignment between code and image avoids the spatial ambiguity and grounding noise, and (iii) the expressiveness of the code space supports a wide spectrum of operations, rather than limited to a predefined closed set.
-Building on this representation, we construct the DeepSketcher dataset, which spans diverse domains (Figure~\ref{fig:cover}) and includes a wide variety of actions paired with their corresponding image edits (Table~\ref{tab:action}).
+In contrast, our approach builds upon code-rendered VQA data.
+Each instance is formulated as a tuple $(C, I, Q, A),$ where $C$ represents the rendering code, $I = \mathcal{R}(C)$ is the image generated by the renderer $\mathcal{R}$, and $(Q,A)$ is the question-answer pair.
+This representation offers distinct advantages: (i) visual manipulations can be expressed as edits to $C$, ensuring accurate and reproducible modifications, (ii) the inherent code–image alignment eliminates spatial ambiguity and grounding noise, and (iii) the expressiveness of the code space supports a wide spectrum of operations, rather than limited to a predefined closed set.
+Based on this formulation, DeepSketcher dataset spans diverse domains (Figure~\ref{fig:cover}) and encompasses a wide variety of action-edit pair (Table~\ref{tab:action}).